Sonny Curtis: Life and career

-"I Fought the Law" was later covered in the studio or in concert by many artists, including The Bobby Fuller Four, the Clash, Dead Kennedys, Bryan Adams, John Cougar Mellencamp, Bruce Springsteen, Roy Orbison, Tom Petty, Social Distortion, Mike Ness, Hank Williams Jr., Waylon Jennings, the Nitty Gritty Dirt Band, the Hoodoo Rhythm Devils, Green Day, the Ramones, the Grateful Dead, Stray Cats, Mary's Danish, Mano Negra, the Big Dirty Band, Lolita No.18, the Brian Jonestown Massacre, Attaque 77, Die Toten Hosen, Status Quo, Nanci Griffith, and the Men They Couldn't Hang.
-For the 2003 film, Intermission, Colin Farrell recorded a version of the song, singing it in the guise of his character in the film.
+"I Fought the Law" was later covered in the studio or in concert by many artists, including the Bobby Fuller Four, the Clash, Dead Kennedys, Bryan Adams, John Cougar Mellencamp, Bruce Springsteen, Roy Orbison, Tom Petty, Social Distortion, Mike Ness, Hank Williams Jr., Waylon Jennings, Nitty Gritty Dirt Band, Green Day, Ramones, Grateful Dead, Stray Cats, Mary's Danish, Mano Negra, Big Dirty Band, Lolita No.18, the Brian Jonestown Massacre, Attaque 77, Die Toten Hosen, Status Quo, Nanci Griffith, and the Men They Couldn't Hang.
+A less conventional cover version was recorded by the Irish actor Colin Farrell, used during the end credits of the 2003 film Intermission.
+Curtis did not greatly benefit from his own performance of "I Fought the Law" but he could at least enjoy the royalties rolling in.
+He said it only took him 15 minutes to write: "It's my most important copyright."

 Later, Curtis wrote the theme song of The Mary Tyler Moore Show, "Love Is All Around", which he also recorded for the show.
+The song was covered by Hüsker Dü in 1985, and by Joan Jett in 1996.
 Curtis also co-wrote the 1989 Country Song of the Year, "I'm No Stranger to the Rain", recorded by Keith Whitley.
-Other songs he has written include "The Straight Life" (recorded by Glen Campbell, and later by Bobby Goldsboro) and "A Fool Never Learns" (recorded by Andy Williams).
+Other songs Curtis wrote include "The Straight Life" (recorded by Glen Campbell, and later by Bobby Goldsboro) and "A Fool Never Learns" (recorded by Andy Williams).
 Anne Murray also recorded the Sonny Curtis songs "I Like Your Music" and "You Made My Life a Song" on her 1972 LP Annie.

 In 1991, Sonny Curtis was inducted into the Nashville Songwriters Hall of Fame.
 In 2007, Curtis was inducted into the Musicians Hall of Fame and Museum in Nashville, Tennessee, as a member of the Crickets.
 In 2012, Curtis was inducted into the Rock and Roll Hall of Fame as a member of the Crickets (along with Allison, bassist Joe B. Mauldin, and rhythm guitarist Niki Sullivan) by a special committee, to make amends for the Crickets having been rebuffed and not included with Buddy Holly when Holly was first inducted in 1986.

+On February 6, 2016, Curtis performed at the Crickets' farewell concert at the Surf Lake Ballroom in Clear Lake, Iowa, the venue of Holly's last performance before his death.

+Personal life and death

+Curtis married Louise Halverson in 1970; the couple had a daughter, Sarah, and lived on a Tennessee cattle farm.
+Sarah Curtis published a memoir about the relationship with her "loving but cryptic" father, Daughter of a Song, in September 2025.

+Curtis died from pneumonia at a hospital in Nashville, Tennessee, on September 19, 2025, at the age of 88.